Why we shouldn’t yet be worried about the latest new Covid variant

 However, when the scientists took a dive into Cameroon’s own genomic data, they were unable to find any sequences of B.1.640.2, suggesting the variant either hasn’t been detected in the country yet, or originated from elsewhere.

 Perhaps it could be the case that the French traveller had a fleeting encounter with someone in an airport who was infected with B.1.640.2.
-At this stage, we simply don’t know.
+At this stage, we simply do not know.

 Regardless, the alarm bells have yet to be rung when it comes to this particular variant.